-Students enrolling in this course should be able to read music and be aware of basic techniques of breathing, tone quality, and stage presence.
+Students enrolled in this course should be able to read music and be aware of techniques of breathing, tobe quality, and stage presence taught in Music 27A.

 Accessibility

 College of the Redwoods is committed to making reasonable accommodations for qualified students with disabilities.
 If you have a disability or believe you might benefit from disability-related services and accommodations, please contact your instructor or Disability Services and Programs for Students (DSPS).
 Students may make requests for alternative media by contacting DSPS based on their campus location: